 bin directory, and for libraries it means copying them to the global

 syspath.
-You can optionally install into any directory if you don't wan to
+You can optionally install into any directory if you don't want to

-pollute your system or you don't have permission to write the directory
+pollute your system or you don't have permission to write to the directory where

 to via the

 --binpath option.
-These need to given before the subcommand
+These need to be given before the subcommand

 project.janet file is and how it defines rules for building, testing, and